 To insert a QR code, click Object ▶ Insert ▶ QR Code.
-In the QR code area of the Properties inspector, choose an option from the QR code type list box.
+In the QR code area of the Properties docker, choose an option from the QR code type list box.

-Place files
+Import files

-CorelDRAW lets you place files (File Place, or Command + I) created in other applications to use in your projects.
-For example, you can place a Portable Document Format (PDF), JPEG, or Adobe® Illustrator® (AI) file.
+CorelDRAW lets you import files (File > Import, or Ctrl + I) created in other applications to use in your projects.
+For example, you can import a Portable Document Format (PDF), JPEG, or Adobe® Illustrator® (AI) file.
 You can sort the file types by most recent, extension, text, or description.

-You can place a file in the active application window as an object.
-You can also resize and center a file as you place it.
+You can import a file in the active application window as an object.
+You can also resize and center a file as you import it.